srirammanian/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road and augmented my data with the sample data set provided.
 I originally tried using my PS4 controller so that I could get better fine grained input but I had problems with the simulator reading the X-Y joystick values.
 Therefore, most of the training data that I created was a combination of driving via the keyboard arrow keys and using my Apple mouse.
 I found it difficult to use the Apple mouse and wasn't totally satisfied with the data which is why I included the sample set in my training data.
-For the data I generated I drove 3 laps in the center of the lane, then I did 2 laps of data recovering from left and ride sides of the road, then did 1 lap where I tried to have as smooth curves as possible.
+For the data I generated I drove 4 laps in the center of the lane, then did 1 lap where I tried to have as smooth curves as possible.
+I considered driving data where I drove from the right and left parts of the lane and recovered to the middle, but I first tested to see how my model did without that data.
+It turned out the model did fine without needing that extra data.

 For details about how I created the training data, see the next section.